sourcegraph/handbook/content/departments/cloud/technical-docs/operations.md

 This likely means built-in auth-provider has been disabled.
 To fix this:

-- connect to the DB using `mg db`
+- connect to the DB using `mi db`
 - run `SELECT contents FROM critical_and_site_config ORDER BY created_at DESC LIMIT 1;` and verify whether the array value of `auth.providers` contains a provider of type "builtin"
 - if there's no bultin provider, modify the JSON array to add `{"type": "builtin","allowSignup":false}` and run `UPDATE critical_and_site_config SET contents = $JSON where id = (SELECT id FROM critical_and_site_config ORDER BY created_at DESC LIMIT 1)` replacing $JSON with the value you modified
-- quit `mg sql`, use `mg reload-config` to make sure frontend picks-up new changes
+- quit `mi sql`, use `mi reload-config` to make sure frontend picks-up new changes

 ### FAQ: sourcegraph-admin login credentials are incorrect

 This likely means our admin user account was deleted.
 To verify

-- connect to the DB using `mg db`
+- connect to the DB using `mi db`
 - run `SELECT id,username,deleted_at FROM users ORDER BY created_at LIMIT 1;` and check if the third value is set to a non NULL value (a date)
 - if you see `deleted_at` set, take note of ID (usually equal to 1, returned in first column) and use `UPDATE users SET deleted_at = NULL where ID = ?` (substitute `?` for id) to mark the user as not deleted
 - login should now work correctly